ninezerozeronine/chip-computer/docs/modules/clock.rst

 - Feed the 555 into a JK flip flop configured to toggle to achieve even duty cycle.
 - Multiplex to choose the manual or auto clock.
-- Halt and reset signals.
+- Halt and reset signals - effectively do the same thing - stop the clock.
 - :ref:`safe_clock_enable`.
 This ensures correct timing of the clock after reset is released.
 - Two JK flip flops configured to toggle, one fed with the inverse of the